microthought/microlearnings/call_stack/README.md

 All Done!
 ```

+# Recursion - _When a function calls itself_
+So you got how an inner function runs first, and then returns back to the outer function that called it?

 ### Ok Hotshot, how about when it's recursive

 Easy?
 Fine.
 Then read this and predict what's going to happen, then check your prediction here [repl.it/languages/javascript](https://repl.it/languages/javascript).